OUTAGE MGMT

 Critical Facilities

-Hospitals (generator fuel typically lasts 48-72 hours), dialysis centres, care homes, trauma centres, and blood banks.
-Loss of supply beyond generator fuel capacity triggers patient evacuation at significant cost per facility.
+Hospitals (generator fuel typically lasts 48-72 hours), dialysis centres, nursing homes, Level 1 trauma centres, blood banks, and organ transplant facilities.
+Loss of power beyond generator fuel capacity triggers patient evacuation at $500,000+ per hospital.

 8